-A porcelain-enamel (glass) dial started as a stamped copper disc before the holes were drilled, any cutouts made, or the feet attached.
+A porcelain-enamel (glass) dial started as a round copper disc before the holes were drilled, any cutouts made, or the feet attached.
 Sintered porcelain was then powdered onto the top and fired in a kiln until the porcelain flowed like wax.
 The characters and signatures were all added later by teenage girls, who had the smallest hands.

 Single-sunk (or sunk) dials had a separate seconds bit that was soldered to the main dial.
 This was done so that the seconds hand could sit lower, allowing the hour hand to clear it.